Jaypatwal102/SUDUKU_SOLVER/README.md

 # 🧩 Sudoku Solver

-A simple and efficient Sudoku Solver built using JavaScript.
+A simple and efficient Sudoku Solver built using React.
 This project takes a 9x9 Sudoku grid as input and fills in the correct numbers according to the classic Sudoku rules.

 ## 🚀 Features